SABR Digital Library: Red Sox Baseball in the Days of Ike and Elvis

 Buy the book

-- E-book: Click here to purchase the e-book version of Red Sox Baseball in the Days of Ike and Elvis for $6.99 from the SABR Store.
+- E-book: Click here to purchase the e-book edition of Red Sox Baseball in the Days of Ike and Elvis for $9.99 from the SABR Store.
 Available in PDF, MOBI/Kindle and EPUB formats.

-- Paperback: Get the paperback edition of Red Sox Baseball in the Days of Ike and Elvis for the retail price of $19.95 (plus shipping) from Createspace.com.
+- Paperback: Get the paperback edition of Red Sox Baseball in the Days of Ike and Elvis from the SABR Store ($30.99 includes shipping/tax).

 About the SABR Digital Library